 - Set up a homework station, whether it’s at the dining table or at your child’s own desk, where you keep an extra set of school supplies and a clock in sight.

 - Award good behavior.
-We love RewardCharts4kids.com and EmpoweringParents.com for their varieties of free, downloadable behavior charts to help motivate your kids to achieve certain goals, whether it’s for homework, chores or potty training.
+We love RewardCharts4kids.com and EmpoweringParents.com for their variety of free, downloadable behavior charts to help motivate your kids to achieve certain goals, whether it’s for homework, chores or potty training.

 Let’s face it.
 No matter what rules you set, sometimes parents are not the best homework supervisors.
 Whether it’s your schedule or the dynamic between you and your kids that prevents you from supervising homework, getting someone else to step in can be a lifesaver.
 Now, where can you find a tutor or just someone to supervise homework time?